kenynick/Team-Techster/README.md

 Where users can get help with your project?

 A 24-hour user helpdesk will be deployed using a chatbot which would be programmed to resolve queries from platform users.
 Where further assistance is required, queries will be forwarded to contributors as well as platform administrators for resolution.

 Who maintains and contributes to the project?

-Ans: Contributions would be from research institutes on emerging trends in agriculture, environmental specialists and advocates with emphasis on green technologies and emerging trends in same, logistics industry captains who would leverage their industry know-how and financial experts to ensure transparency in the payments.
+Contributions would be from research institutes on emerging trends in agriculture, environmental specialists and advocates with emphasis on green technologies and emerging trends in same, logistics industry captains who would leverage their industry know-how and financial experts to ensure transparency in the payments.
 Maintenance would be in-house or outsourced.